 Peas can also be fed frequently to prevent constipation from occurring in the first place!

-Most leafy greens are actually an encouraged addition to your goldfish’s diet.
+Most leafy greens are actually an encouraging addition to your goldfish’s diet.

 Foraging is a part of your fish’s natural instincts.
 Rather than eating all at once, placing some leafy greens in the tank will encourage your fish to eat slowly throughout the day.